 Public Key methods (also called Asymmetric) solve Private Key system’s key management challenge by providing each party with a pair of keys.
 One key is never shared with anyone – the private key.
 The other key is a public key that is mathematically derived from the private key; this public key is offered to whoever requests it.
 To use this method, when two parties meet, they will exchange their public keys (typically signed by a Certificate Authority), and then perform a calculation using their hidden—never shared—private keys.
 This calculation can take different forms, but in one form it gives each party a mutually shared secret.
 This accomplishes two things.
 It proves to each party that the other party is in possession of the private key that is bound to their public key, i.e. that the other party is authentic.
 It also provides the basis for creating an ephemeral session key that can be used with a symmetric method to encrypt and decrypt messages passed between the parties.
 It should be noted that this entire operation may be performed without the need for a network connection or database look-up.
 There are several public key methods – RSA and Diffie Hellman being the originals.
 Moreover, there several derivative methods including Elliptic Curve Cryptography, Lattice Methods, and Group-Theoretic Cryptography, to name a few.

 Public Key methods fit and run on your 64-bit laptops, tablets, and smartphones but they were never contemplated for low resource 8-, 16- or 32-bit devices that are the foundation of the IoT today.
 Methods in common use today such as Elliptic Curve Cryptography (ECC) and RSA are often too big for small devices such as sensors and actuators, and often too slow because they multiply large (256-4096 bits) numbers.
-This is very difficult to do on16-bit devices like the RL 78.
+This is very difficult to do on small 16-bit devices.
 Just imagine the complexity of breaking large numbers into 16- or 8-bit chunks, performing mathematical operations on the chunks, and then piecing them all back together!

 Veridify’s Security Methods